MzOutland/3d-makerspace-site/Readme.md

 Currently, there are five pages of the website the user will be able to visit.
 The "home" page is the index page which holds

+# Features Implements

+Fetch API using Sketchfab Viewer API.
+The purpose of the API is to provide the user with examples of 3D printers and 3D Designs.
+More information for the Sketchfab API can be found at this link: https://sketchfab.com/developers/viewer

 ## Installation Instructions

 To set up the website locally: